10 Best Ultimate Direction Vests Tested

 8. TO Race 3.0

 The Knit Mono Mesh allows the vest to cling to the body for a superior feeling of comfort.
 The Mono Mesh prevents the vest from bouncing or rubbing against the body.
-The T-hook adjustable sternum straps at the chest and torso of the vest provide additional comfort.
+The T-hook adjustable sternum straps at the chest and torso of the vest provide additional comfort and support.